koonix/lfutils/README.md

 sudo make install
 ```

-or just copy the scripts to a directory that's in yout PATH.
+Or just copy the scripts to a directory that's in yout PATH.

 ## Utilities